inkstitch/inkstitch/_pages/en/features.md

               * Highly customizable [print to PDF](/docs/print-pdf/) output with realistic rendering and line-drawing mode<br>
                 embroidery **machine operator layout** with color blocks, thread names, stitch counts, and custom notes<br>
-                **client-oriented layout** designed for you to send to your customer<br>
+                **client-oriented layout** designed for you to send to your customer "
-             "

 thread:
   - image_path: /assets/images/docs/zigzagmeander_grumpycat.jpg
-    alt: "text: Thread management"
+    alt: "Cat in zig-zag meander style embroidered with variegated thread"
     title: "Thread management"
     excerpt: "Ink/Stitch has a [thread management](/docs/thread-color/) section in the menu.